 It really doesn’t matter the size of the town or village you will visit in Iceland, it will have at least one geothermal pool which the locals enjoy soaking in, all year round.
 And the cost of visiting such a swimming pool is much less than in other countries.
 This is caused by the low cost of geothermal heating and electricity made economical by its geothermal resources.

-It was then 27 years later the first pipelines were constructed in Reykjavík and after the World War II Orkustofnun (National Energy Authority) carried out a research and began development which eventually has led to Iceland’s breakthrough in using geothermal energy as their primary energy source.
+It was then 27 years later the first pipelines were constructed in Reykjavík and after World War II Orkustofnun (National Energy Authority) carried out research and began development which eventually led to Iceland’s breakthrough in using geothermal energy as their primary energy source.
 The big push came in the 1970s when an oil crisis hit resulting in a need to switch out coal and oils for a more renewable source.
-It seems to have dawned upon Icelanders that the country was located in a geothermal field and that it would only require minimum drilling to reach a prime energy source.
+It seems to have dawned upon Icelanders that the country was located in a geothermal field and that it would only require minimal drilling to reach a prime energy source.
 This would of course also mean that Icelanders would no more be dependent upon other countries for their heating which was a very positive fact given that the country stands alone in the middle of the Atlantic ocean.

 Another less known aspect is that Iceland is home to many heavy hitter companies when it comes to electricity use, ranging from data centers to bitcoin mining.
-The country is using so much electricity that it might even surpass countries such as the United Kingdom if the increase continues as it has during the last years.
+The country is using so much electricity that it might even surpass countries such as the United Kingdom if the increase continues as it has during the last few years.